-1. Certifies eligibility for new participant housing assistance for all HCV programs in accordance with program policy, procedures and regulations;
+1. Certifies eligibility for housing assistance in accordance with program policy, procedures and regulations;

-3. Conducts client interviews, briefings and/or counsels and assists tenants and landlords with processing and compliance requirements;
+2. Conducts client interviews, briefings, and/or counsels and assists tenants and landlords with processing and compliance requirements;

-4. Compiles, performs data entry and completes documents for New Admissions, Unit changes and Special Reviews; recalculates housing assistance payment when changes in family composition, income and deductions occur; sends notifications to landlords, tenants and other agencies; reviews and authorizes additions to households during the lease-up process;
+3. Compiles, performs data entry, and completes documents for Annual, Interim, Unit changes, and Special Reviews; recalculates housing assistance payment when changes in family composition, income and deductions occur; sends notifications to landlords, tenants, and other agencies; reviews and authorizes additions to household;

-5. Documents changes in HAP and URP payments that result from new admissions; certifies payments and balance changes for monthly and semi-month check runs;
+4. Documents changes in HAP and URP payments that result from reviews; certifies payments and balance changes for monthly and semi-month check runs;

-6. Determines voucher size based on family composition, bedroom size, utility allowances, and deductions; calculates subsidy accurately; prepares HAP contracts; receives completed inspection and rent comparison reports from inspections unit and negotiates rents with landlords; enters landlord information into the system, reviews and enters lease dates, rent amount, utility and concessions to generate housing assistance payment contracts; determines owner payments; provides accurate and timely payments to landlords and/or suppresses payments as warranted;
+5. Determines voucher size based on family composition, bedroom size, utility allowances, and deductions; calculates subsidy accurately; Prepares HAP contracts; receives completed inspection and rent comparison reports from inspections unit and negotiates rents with landlords; enters landlord information into the system, reviews and enters lease dates, rent amount, utility, and concessions to generate housing assistance payment contracts; determines owner payments; provides accurate and timely payments to landlords and/or suppresses payments as warranted;

-7. Denies applicants tenants who don’t qualify for assistance or subsidies; compiles supporting documentation and conducts meetings with tenant and/or landlords.
+7. Terminates tenants no longer qualifying for assistance or subsidies; compiles supporting documentation and conducts meetings with tenant and/or landlords.
 Participates in termination hearings as needed;

 8. Determines if Earned Income Disregards applies per guidelines;

-9. May prepare and calculate overpayments for tenants and landlords.
-When applicable, execute payment agreements and monitor payment on debt owing;
+9. Prepares and calculates overpayments for tenants and landlords.
+When applicable, executes payment agreements and monitors payment on debt owing;

 11. Coordinates incoming and outgoing portables.
 Works with the finance department to resolve billing issues;